qyb156/MTP/README.md

-This is the repository that contains the source code for MTP.
+This is the repository that contains the source code for MTP for the paper 'Multi-Turn Persuasion Attack for Jailbreaking Large Language Models'.

 ## Project Structure